- Young People's Community

 Originally from Colombia, Gloria holds a bachelor's of science degree from La Salle University.
 She began her career as an educator teaching elementary and middle school science in Bogotá, Colombia.
 After moving to California, Gloria discovered Montessori education when looking for a pre-school for her children.
 After spending some years as a parent volunteer, Gloria completed her Elementary certification through the Montessori Teacher Education Center in San Francisco.
 For five years, she served as both an assistant in the elementary class and Spanish specialist at Golden Oak Montessori in Hayward, California.
 When she moved to Connecticut two years ago, she began working with primary aged children at Brown-Tufts Montessori.
 Gloria joins the LMS staff in 2016 as an assistant in Children’s House and as our Spanish specialist.

-Enrichment & Aftercare Coordinator
+Children's House Assistant & Aftercare Coordinator

 Lower Elementary Assistant